The best NBN plans for gaming in 2025

 Below are the four main types of fixed NBN currently available to consumers, in order of preference when it comes to gaming.

 FTTP (fibre to the premises).
 As the name implies, this is an end-to-end fibre optic connection that goes straight to your home, rather than ending at a neighbourhood or building node and then relying on 'legacy' cabling to cover the last little bit.
-It's the best option, but has limited availability – FTTP accounts for around 25% of NBN installs.
-This connection type supports every NBN speed tier up to NBN 1000.
+It's the best option, and as of September 2025 it's the most common form of NBN connection.
+If you're on an inferior FTTN connection and want to upgrade, check your eligibility on the NBN website.
+This connection type supports every NBN speed tier up to NBN 1000, and in the future NBN 2000.

 HFC (hybrid fibre-coax).
 This is the second-best connection type.
 It supports up to 250Mbps due to the use of existing coaxial cable (originally installed for cable TV and internet) for the last 'in-building' part of an NBN connection.
 It is also theoretically capable of faster pings than FTTN.

 FTTN (fibre to the node).
 This connection type uses copper phone lines from a local 'node', and only has top speeds of 100Mbps, so this is the 'worst' type for gaming – although in most cases it's still capable of perfectly adequate gaming performance.
-This supports connections up to NBN 100, though some providers, like Telstra, don't offer it on all FTTN services.
+This supports connections up to NBN 100.

 FTTC/B (fibre to the curb/basement).
 These connection types are a variation on FTTN that bring the fibre connection to an entry point in the building (rather than a nearby 'node'), but still uses copper phone lines for the last short section of the connection.
 It can offer a slight improvement over FTTN and can support up to 100Mbps, though Telstra don't currently offer NBN 100 plans to users with FTTC.